CircuitSetup/Remote/README.md

 > 'key9' instead of 'key8' is no typo.
 The seemingly odd numbering is for synchronicity with other props, where keys 2, 5, 8 control the music player.
 Since the Remote has more buttons free for keyX play-back than other props, 'key2' and 'key5' are supported and only 'key8' is skipped.
 Note that 'key2' and 'key5' cannot be played back through a TCD keypad command.

-If a button is configured as a maintained switch in the Config Portal, keyX will be played on each flip. keyXl cannot be played.
+If a "button" is configured as a maintained switch in the Config Portal, keyX will be played on every flip (ON->OFF, OFF->ON) by default.
+If the option "Maintained: Audio on ON only" is checked for a switch, keyX will only be played when the switch is brought into ON position.
+This is especially useful for three-position switches where each of the "ON" positions is wired to a different "Button" on the Control Board.
+Note that maintained switches cannot trigger play-back of keyXl.

 If the button/switch is pressed/flipped while audio from a previous press/flip of the same button/switch is still playing, play-back will be stopped.